KelvinHere/Yoga_Milestone_4/README.md

 ##### General Design

 Bootstrap is my chosen framework to create the app as it is quick to style pages in a familliar way.
 It will follow common design principles so it will be familliar and intuative to use.
 The site will keep a minimal clean look to keep information clear on smaller screens as this will be a responsive mobile first app.

-To allow this site to scale when the database of instructors and lessons grow; filtering, searching, sorting and subscribing of lessons & searching of instructors will be available.
+To allow this site to scale when the database of instructors and lessons grow; filtering, searching, sorting and subscribing of lessons & searching of instructors is be available.

 Navigation and selection will be consitent throughout the app, with no need to use the browser back button.

 ##### Colours and Fonts

 **Font 1**  - Lato is used for branding, titles, a strong font that is not completely serious lines up with the sytle and feel of this apps.

 **Font 2** - Quicksand is used for content.
 A more delicate font that takes second seat to the more important information displayed in Lato.

-**Colours** - Main colours of white (modern and clean) with blocks of medium brown (earth/nature) set the tone of mellow, natural and modern without resoring to garish colours.
-Text will be brown on white or off-white on brown for consistancy.
-The only strong colours are call to action and function buttons to help the user with the interface.
-All this will set the canvas for the instructor generated content and should not take away from their lesson and profile images and content.
+**Colours** - Main colours of white (modern and clean) with blocks of medium brown (earth/nature) set the tone as mellow, natural and modern without resoring to garish colours.
+Text will be natural brown on white or off-white on brown for consistancy.
+The only strong colours are call to action and function buttons to help the user navigate the interface.
+All this will be a canvas for the instructor generated content and it should not take away from their lesson and profile images and content which will become the heart of the app.

 ## Features